 Why DataServiceType has an attribute cbc:id and DatasetType not?

-Where the cdc attributes come from?
+Where do the cbc attributes come from?

 The structure should be transparently created from a specification.

 For CCCEV 2.0, the way the XML handles Concepts and Values is very much focused on syntax; e.g. the differences between Concepts are expressed as differences in data types, rather than as differences in semantics.
 As far as we can see, this makes the RDF modelling awkward.
 In the past, this is the reason why we observed that, in most cases, CVs and APs start with an RDF model which is then reformulated as XSD/XML.
 In the case of CCCEV 2.0.0, we have the impression that it started with a model that was tailored for an XML environment and then try to reverse engineer RDF out of it.
 One additional difficulty is also that the use of CBC often implies a mix of semantics and syntax.